-We offer many volunteering opportunities & roles to get more involved in Mass services.
-Please contact the Parish for more information about these opportunities.
+We offer many volunteering opportunities & roles to get more involved at St. Francis.
+Please contact the Parish Office for more information about these opportunities.

 The goal of this ministry is to ensure appropriate coverage at each Mass.
 The Mass Coordinator sets up for the Mass, prepares the vessels, and coordinates the ushers, lectors, Eucharistic ministers and altar servers.
 This ministry also handles any special needs for each Mass and ensures communications to each involved with the Mass.
 By having the Mass Coordinator fill this role, the priest can focus his attention on the spiritual preparations for the Mass.

 As an extraordinary minister of the Eucharist, lay people serve the Church by distributing Holy Communion during Mass and possibly serving the homebound.
 The process to follow to become a Eucharistic minister is practice your Catholic faith through a prayerful relationship with God, receive the sacraments regularly, attend a training session, sign up to serve at certain masses throughout the year, and arrive at Mass early when you are serving as a Eucharistic minister so that you can prepare spiritually.

 A lector proclaims the first and second readings of the Mass which assists the congregation in understanding the Gospel message.
 Becoming a lector is a serious decision and commitment to your faith and parish.
 All lectors must attend a training session where work books are provided for studying readings prior to Mass.

 The ushers at St. Francis help guide the parishioners in the Mass.
 They seat the congregation, take up the collection, and see that everyone who wishes to receive communion is able to do so.
 During the Mass, they give information to visitors, greet the parishioners, take care of any problems that occur, and work to make the celebrant’s job easier.
 There are six ushers at each Mass (high school age and above).
 Husband and wife teams are welcome.